sciencefixion/glitch_craft/README.md

 # GlitchCraft
 GlitchCraft is a Ruby on Rails application allowing users to [glitch images](https://en.wikipedia.org/wiki/Glitch_art).
+Users can use search for a keyword which then returns an image from two APIs via the [GlitchService Microservice](https://damp-forest-93176.herokuapp.com/).
+One of these images is then chosen to be glitched.

-Users can search for images based off a keyword that will return two images for the user's choosing.
-The first image is created by an AI from scratch based on the keyword via [DeepAI](https://deepai.org/machine-learning-model/text2img), while the second is returned based off search results from human generated image tags in [pixabay](https://pixabay.com/en/photos/search/).
-This gives user's the option to glitch an image that resembles human perceived notions or an AI's generated notions.
-GlitchCraft uses a combination of JavaScript and Canvas to glitch the images and employs Google OAuth to authenticate users.
-Images are stored via ActiveStorage and can be downloaded to the user's computer.
+The first image returned is generated from scratch by [DeepAI](https://deepai.org/machine-learning-model/text2img), and the second is returned based on human image tags from [Pixabay](https://pixabay.com/en/photos/search/).
+This gives users the unique option to glitch an image that is either what an AI thinks the search term represents or what humans think.

+Despite the limitations of Ruby as it relates to visual media, the GlitchCraft team has been able to glitch images using only that language.
+We employ Google OAuth to authenticate users and images are stored with a mixture of Amazon Web Services’ S3 and Ruby on Rails’ ActiveStorage.

 ## Relevant links
 [View our app!](https://glitch-craft.herokuapp.com/)